-- Weave break time into the schedule to ensure intervals of quiet or free time are infused throughout the day.
+- Weave break time into the schedule to infuse intervals of quiet or free time throughout the day.

-- Teach children to take extra downtime or choose a strategy to regulate emotions if patience is lost with a family member due to spending increased time together.
+- Teach children to take extra downtime or choose a strategy to regulate frustrating emotions with a family member due to spending increased time together.

 - Role play how you think others (e.g., health care workers, first responders, governors, small business owners, news anchors, delivery personnel) feel about their jobs during this pandemic.

 - Brainstorm: What might you and your family do to support others during this quarantine?

 - Promote family discussions using prompts, such as the following.